King Edward I Monument *

 Description:

-This memorial stands on the very spot where he died (don't ask me how 'they' know!) in 1307.
-It is on the English side of the Solway Firth, the large body of water that since 1092 has marked the border with south-west Scotland.
-Edward was on campaign at the time, with an enormous army and raring to ford the water, invade Scotland and settle things once and for all with his one-time vassal and now his nemesis, Robert the Bruce.
-Aging and ill, the king allegedly had dysentery and expired in the arms of his servants, aged just 68.
-A memorial was first erected in 1685 , though the current one dates from 1803, and it’s placed exactly where his tent was supposed (?) to have been.
+This memorial marks the very spot where he died in 1307 (though how they know is anyone’s guess!).
+It stands on the English side of the Solway Firth, the wide stretch of water that has formed the border with southwest Scotland since 1092.
+At the time, Edward was leading a massive army, eager to cross, invade Scotland, and settle the score once and for all with his former vassal turned nemesis, Robert the Bruce.
+Old and unwell, the king is said to have suffered from dysentery and died in the arms of his servants at the age of 68.
+The first memorial went up in 1685, but the current one, dating from 1803, is placed exactly where his tent was supposedly pitched.